daanx/isocline/readme.md

 # Build the Library

-See the Haskell [readme][Haskell] for instructions to build the Haskell library.

 ### Build as a Single Source

 Copy the sources (in `include` and `src`) into your project, or add the library as a [submodule]: